Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Mechanical Ventilation.md

 8. Consider reintubation unless a patent, correctly positioned tube is directly visualised
 9. Use bedside ultrasound to diagnose pneumothorax and if confirmed, treat with finger thoracostomy
 10. If no pneumothorax, review the list of common causes

 ![[Pasted image 20260414005005.png]]
-# Troubleshooting Ventilator Alarms
-Ventilation alarms should be treated with great attention (often demanding the same attention as a code blue).

 - If the patient is crashing use the DOPES mnemonic
 	- D: Dislodged or displaced ETT